Skip to main content

 Failure of defrost sensor.

 5/5e First try to clear it by sresetting the refrigerator several times.
 Replace if not working.
-Contact us about our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Defrost sensor failure and/or power outage.

-6e To clear it, press Power Freeze and Power Cool (or the two top left and right buttons, if the panel on your fridge is different) simoultaneously and hold them for about 15-20 seconds.
+6e To clear it, press Power Freeze and Power Cool (or the two top left and right buttons, if the panel on your fridge is different) simultaneously and hold them for about 15-20 seconds.
 Usually, this resetting brings a fridge back to normal function.
-Contact us about our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Ambient sensor error, which may occur after a power outage.

 8e It means that the sensor is disconnected or not working.
 Check the wiring and sensor.
 You may need to replace the whole thing.
-Contact us about our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Due to an ice maker sensor failure.